jasperf/ansible-laravel5-deploy/README.md

 # Laravel5 Deploy

-Based to you by [Blacklight](http://www.blacklight.co.za) and [Cubesytem](https://github.com/cubesystems/ansible-laravel5-deploy)
+Based on [Blacklight](http://www.blacklight.co.za) and [Cubesytem](https://github.com/cubesystems/ansible-laravel5-deploy)'s packages.

 Deployment role for Laravel 5 apps.
 Deployment can be done via Git, SVN, Mercurial, and Rsync.
-Tries to imitate a similar structure to what you would see with other deployment tools such as [Capistrano](http://capistranorb.com/).
+It tries to imitate a similar structure to what you would see with other deployment tools such as [Capistrano](http://capistranorb.com/).

+## Strcuture

 The final directory structure will look something like this:

 ```
 project